On This Page

 Rectangular Tank Volume in Liters, Litres, and Gallons

-Many practical tank questions need capacity in liters, litres, or gallons instead of cubic units.
-The calculator above converts the filled volume automatically.
+Many practical tank questions need capacity in liters, litres, or gallons rather than cubic units.
+The calculator converts the filled volume automatically using these conversion factors:

 - 1 m³ = 1,000 liters